AljoschaMeyer/valuable-value/README.md

 #### Nil

-`nil` is encoded as the tag `0b1_010_1100`, followed by no additional data.
+`nil` is encoded as the tag `0b000_00000`, followed by no additional data.

 #### Booleans

-`false` is encoded as the tag `0b1_010_1101`, followed by no additional data.
+`false` is encoded as the tag `0b000_00001`, followed by no additional data.

-`true` is encoded as the tag `0b1_010_1110`, followed by no additional data.
+`true` is encoded as the tag `0b000_00010`, followed by no additional data.

 #### Floats

-Floats are encoded as the tag `0b1_010_1111`, followed by the eight bytes of the float (sign, exponent, fraction in that order).
+Floats are encoded as the tag `0b000_00011`, followed by the eight bytes of the float (sign, exponent, fraction in that order).
 NaN can be encoded as any valid IEEE 754 NaN (arbitrary sign, exponent all ones, remaining bytes arbitrary but non-zero).

 #### Ints

-Ints are encoded as the tag `0b1_011_xxxx`, where the least significant four bits and the following bytes are determined as follows:
+Ints are encoded as the tag `0b001_xxxxx`, where the least significant five bits and the following bytes are determined as follows:

-- for least significant bits strictly less than `0b1100`, the bits themselves represent the encoded int (in the range from zero to eleven), no more bytes follow the tag
+- for least significant bits strictly less than `0b11100`, the bits themselves represent the encoded int (in the range from zero to 27), no more bytes follow the tag
-- for least significant bits `0b1100`, the tag is followed by a single byte, which encodes the int as two's complement (ranging from `-(2^7)` to `(2^7) - 1`)
+- for least significant bits `0b11100`, the tag is followed by a single byte, which encodes the int as two's complement (ranging from `-(2^7)` to `(2^7) - 1`)
-- for least significant bits `0b1101`, the tag is followed by two bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^15)` to `(2^15) - 1`)
+- for least significant bits `0b11101`, the tag is followed by two bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^15)` to `(2^15) - 1`)
-- for least significant bits `0b1110`, the tag is followed by four bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^31)` to `(2^31) - 1`)
+- for least significant bits `0b11110`, the tag is followed by four bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^31)` to `(2^31) - 1`)
-- for least significant bits `0b1111`, the tag is followed by eight bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^63)` to `(2^63) - 1`)
+- for least significant bits `0b11111`, the tag is followed by eight bytes in big-endian order, which encode the int as two's complement (ranging from `-(2^63)` to `(2^63) - 1`)

 #### Strings

-Strings are encoded as the tag `0b1_100_xxxx`, where the least significant four bits and the following bytes are determined as follows:
+Strings are encoded as the tag `0b100_xxxxx`, where the least significant five bits and the following bytes are determined as follows:

-- for least significant bits strictly less than `0b1100`, the bits themselves represent the length of the string, the tag is followed by that many bytes
+- for least significant bits strictly less than `0b11100`, the bits themselves represent the length of the string, the tag is followed by that many bytes
-- for least significant bits `0b1100`, the tag is followed by a single byte, which encodes the length of the string, followed by that many bytes
+- for least significant bits `0b11100`, the tag is followed by a single byte, which encodes the length of the string, followed by that many bytes
-- for least significant bits `0b1101`, the tag is followed by two bytes in big-endian order, which encode the length of the string, followed by that many bytes
+- for least significant bits `0b11101`, the tag is followed by two bytes in big-endian order, which encode the length of the string, followed by that many bytes
-- for least significant bits `0b1110`, the tag is followed by four bytes in big-endian order, which encode the length of the string, followed by that many bytes
+- for least significant bits `0b11110`, the tag is followed by four bytes in big-endian order, which encode the length of the string, followed by that many bytes
-- for least significant bits `0b1111`, the tag is followed by eight bytes in big-endian order, which encode the length of the string, followed by that many bytes
+- for least significant bits `0b11111`, the tag is followed by eight bytes in big-endian order, which encode the length of the string, followed by that many bytes

 When decoding, reading a length of more than `2^63 - 1` is an *error*.